chunky-dev/docs/ChunkyDocs/docs/reference/other_topics/denoising.md

 ## Artificial Intelligence-accelerated Denoising

 While most denoising methods use a basic blurring approach, AI-accelerated denoising software uses a different approach called *deep learning*.
 With this approach, the software is trained to distinguish between image signal and image noise in images rendered to a wide range of SPP values.
 This range extends from 1 SPP to the SPP of an image that is almost fully converged.
 While the denoising software can operate solely on the noisy input, the denoised results can improve greatly with the utilization of Arbitrary Output Variables (AOVs), which provide additional information to the software.
-Some AOVs are listed below.
+Some AOVs related to denoising are listed below.

 - Albedo: The *Albedo* AOV contains the pure color information of the scene independent of lighting.

 - Normal: The *Normal* AOV contains information about the normals of the surfaces of objects in the scene.

-- Ambient Occlusion (AO): The *Ambient Occlusion* AOV contains information about the exposure of different points in the scene to sky lighting.

-- Depth Buffer: The *Depth Buffer* AOV contains information about the distance to the camera of different points in the scene.

 Chunky does not have native support to render such AOVs, but such support can be added through [plugins](../../../plugins/chunky_plugins).
 One such plugin is the [Denoising Plugin](../../../plugins/plugin_list#denoising-plugin), which not only adds support for rendering the Albedo AOV and the Normal AOV, but also can automatically denoise the image by using <a href="https://www.openimagedenoise.org/" target="_blank">Intel Open Image Denoise</a>, which runs on any 64-bit CPU that supports SSE 4.1, or on Apple Silicon.
 An alternative to Intel Open Image Denoise is the <a href="https://github.com/DeclanRussell/NvidiaAIDenoiser" target="_blank">NVIDIA AI Denoiser</a>, which runs on an NVIDIA GPU of Maxwell architecture or newer, with a driver version of 465.84 or greater.
 However, denoising with this tool must be done manually.